yanivzoh/GeneralStuff/README.md

-# GeneralStuff
+# GeneralStuff read me
-Just to store general stuff
+This repo is for just storing general stuff